6 Best Areas to Stay in Florence, Italy

 • Not many hotel options to choose from

-Best places to stay in Santa Croce
+Best hotels in Santa Croce

-5. San Frediano and Santo Spirito – Best areas to stay in Florence for local vibes
+5. San Frediano and Santo Spirito

 San Frediano and Santo Spirito are great neighborhoods located in the Oltrarno district, south of the Arno River in Florence.
 If you are looking for a quiet offbeat place to stay in the city, then these are the best areas to stay in Florence for you.